CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 of gasoline.

-Fuel system damage or performance problems resulting from the use oxygenated fuel containing more than the percentages of oxygenates mentioned above are not covered under warranty.
+Fuel system damage or performance problems resulting from the use of oxygenated fuel containing more than the percentages of oxygenates mentioned above are not covered under warranty.

 Emission Control System Information